 Within a minute, a German attack had broken down as Bossis won the ball from Dremmler and played it to Tigana.
 Ever the attendant, he passed to Platini, who glanced up to see the fresh-legged Battiston running into clear space.
 With a wave of the wand of his foot, Platini clipped the ball into the grass ahead of his advancing team-mate.
 The pass was played with such finesse that neither Karl-Heinz Förster or Uli Stielike – sweeping behind him – could get to the ball ahead of Battiston.
 Was Schumacher still seething at the taunts of the French fans?
 Was an aggression already simmering as illustrated by the charge on Platini now brought to boiling point?
 It’s difficult to say.

-By this time, the clock had clicked round to the 60th minute mark.
+By this time, the clock had clicked round to the 60th-minute mark.
 Cometh the hour, cometh the man, as the saying goes.
 Whatever the cause, Schumacher charged from his goal in what was surely a forlorn attempt to legitimately challenge Battiston.
 He lifted the ball over the onrushing Schumacher who seemed to have little interest in it as it sailed over his head.
 As the ball bounced agonisingly towards the vacant goal before drifting just wide, Schumacher half-turned his body and jumped into the air as he crashed into the still off-balance Battiston.
 The German’s hip collided into the chest and head of the French player who fell to the floor like some blue-shirted rag-doll, clearly unconscious before he hit the ground.

 Some will argue that it was merely a poorly-timed attempt to block the ball and that any collision afterwards was unfortunate, but unplanned.
-Of course people are entitled to their opinion, but to any unbiased observer, a contrary view is difficult to escape.
+Of course, people are entitled to their opinion, but to any unbiased observer, a contrary view is difficult to escape.
 In the course of research for this article, I’ve seen countless stills and videos of the incident, without a single one suggesting there was an absence of malice.

-In last year’s interview, Battiston recalled: “I remember his attitude even when I was sitting on the substitutes’ bench.
+In that interview, Battiston recalled: “I remember his attitude even when I was sitting on the substitutes’ bench.
 I observed his behaviour, the way he clashed with Dominique Rocheteau and Didier Six.
 I thought he was very hyped up, very excitable.
 I remarked on this to the other players on the bench.”
 His suspicions may well have been prescient.

 With the scores level at 1-1 and just seven minutes after being introduced as a second-half substitute, Battiston’s suspicions were brutally confirmed.
 As the stricken player lay so still on the ground French players, plus the German captain, gathered anxiously around him, as the French doctor ran on calling for a stretcher.
-Reportedly, by some bizarre act of over-zealous officialdom, the Spanish police had apparently barred the Red Cross from the pitch-side area, and banished them to a position away from the sidelines.
+Reportedly, by some bizarre act of over-zealous officialdom, the Spanish police had apparently barred the Red Cross from the pitch side, and banished them to a position away from the sidelines.
 This meant it was a full 180 seconds before the stretcher arrived to take Battiston for attention.

 For all of this time, an unapologetic Schumacher stood in his goal area, waiting to take the goal-kick that the referee had astonishingly awarded following the incident, rather than the free kick and straight red card to the German goalkeeper that many thought apposite.
 Some would consider the attitude of Schumacher after the event almost as callous as the assault itself.
 It would be difficult to dispute.
 An over-aggressive act in the heat of the moment is one thing; an indifference to its consequences is something else.
-As if to compound such thoughts, when Schumacher was later told that Battiston had lost some teeth, he reportedly replied that “I will pay for the crowns.”
+As if to compound such thoughts, when Schumacher was later told that Battiston had lost some teeth, he reportedly replied, “I will pay for the crowns.”

 The Frenchman’s response was eminently measured: “That was not a very wise remark – it was pretty gauche,” he said.
 “Maybe he did feel guilty.
 One can draw all sorts of conclusions as to what he did feel.
 All I know is that Schumacher was someone who wanted to win at all costs and he went way over the top that evening.”